 Home Energy Efficiency for Real Estate Professionals Course

-Check your local regulating body to confirm this course is approved for Real Estate Continuing Education credits.
+Check with your local regulating body to confirm this course is approved for real estate Continuing Education credits.

 Goal:

-The goal of this course is to teach real estate professionals how to help their clients in saving money by saving home energy.
+The goal of this course is to teach real estate professionals how to help their clients save money by reducing home energy consumption.

 Objectives: